c3lang/c3-web/src/content/docs/Generic Programming/anyinterfaces.md

 ### Referring to an interface by pointer

-An interface e.g. `MyName`, can be cast back and forth to `any`, but only types which implement the interface completely may implicitly be cast to the interface.
+An interface, e.g. `MyName`, can be cast back and forth to `any`, but only types which implement the interface completely may implicitly be cast to the interface.

 So for example: